soonwonhan/hashicorp/getting-started-terraform.md

 $ terraform init
 ```

-You should check for any errors.
+Check for any errors.
 If it ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The command will take up to a few minutes to run and will display a message once the resource is created.

 Finally, destroy the infrastructure.